ialbert/bio/docs/bio-fasta.md

 ## Convert to FASTA

-The default behavior is to convert all features of the GenBank file to FASTA (this includes both the genome and all features).
+The default behavior is to convert the genome the GenBank file to FASTA:

-    bio fasta genomes.gb > all.fa
+    bio fasta genomes.gb > genomes.fa

-to convert only the genome component pass the `--source` flag:
+to convert the features  component pass the `--features` flag or use any of `--type`, `--gene` or other feature specific selectors.

-    bio fasta genomes.gb --source > genomes.fa
+    bio fasta genomes.gb --features > features.fa

 ## Inputs